I’m a Shopping Editor Who Worked Out During Pregnancy – 13 Pieces of Maternity Workout Gear That I Swore By

 Best maternity swimwear

-I’m a fan of swimming as a low-impact exercise during pregnancy, and I've found some brilliant non-maternity swimsuit options that will still accommodate a bump.
+I was a huge fan of swimming as a low-impact exercise during pregnancy, and I've found some brilliant non-maternity swimsuit options that would still accommodate a bump.

 Best maternity swimsuit